Inclusive Spend

 Governance for diversity in a supplier’s own organization & supply chain tiers should be regulated with predefined levels of acceptance criteria.
 As stated, this is important to be a set standard within onboarding activities and should be a focus in ongoing reporting activities.
 Just as much as you govern and inquire for ISO certifications and policies within environmental & social responsibility, you should set targets to continuously develop your suppliers’ own diversity accreditation and reporting.

 Supplier data quality is a challenge in many procurement teams and could be a huge asset, but also a huge barrier within a streamlined supplier diversity program.
 Early and often is the mode of operating required to gather and maintain supplier data records that display diversity.
 “This includes … validating current certifications, and tracking bid participation and spend with diverse suppliers.
 This is important as it enables buyers to match their procurement needs to supplies offered by diverse businesses” (Richens 2020).
-Check out our Webinar on 7 Steps to Automate Your Supplier Onboarding: From Manual to Magnificent
+Check out our webinar on 7 Steps to Automate Your Supplier Onboarding: From Manual to Magnificent.

-Teach, Preach and Incentivize
+Teach, Preach, & Incentivize

 Supplier diversity requires education just as much as it requires empowerment.